Annals of Internal Medicine

 Annals of Internal Medicine is an academic medical journal published by the American College of Physicians (ACP).
 It is one of the most widely cited and influential specialty medical journals in the world.
 Annals publishes content relevant to the field of internal medicine and related sub-specialties.
 Annals publishes a wide variety of original research, review articles, practice guidelines, and commentary relevant to clinical practice, health care delivery, public health, health care policy, medical education, ethics, and research methodology.
 In addition, the journal publishes personal narratives that convey the feeling and the art of medicine.
-Selected articles in the journal are open access; these include patient oriented content and Clinical Guidelines (and related reviews).
+Selected articles in the journal are freely available; these include patient-oriented content and Clinical Guidelines (and related reviews).

 Impact factor

-The most recent (2021) Impact Factor for Annals of Internal Medicine is 51.598 (Clarivate Analytics).
-According to the new 2021 Journal Citations Reports from Clarivate Analytics, Annals is the highest cited and ranked internal medicine journal in the category of Medicine, General and Internal.
+The most recent (2024) Impact Factor for Annals of Internal Medicine is 15.3 (Clarivate Analytics).
+According to the new 2024 Journal Citations Reports, Annals remains the most often cited internal medicine journal.

 Abstracting and indexing

 The journal is abstracted and indexed in: